charles-river-analytics/cerulean/README.md

 # cerulean

-`cerulean` is a library for learning, exact inference, and constraint satisfaction using factor graphs.
+`cerulean` is a library for learning, exact inference, and constraint satisfaction using discrete factor graphs.
-It is developed as part of the PROPER-FM program.
+It is developed as part of the PROPER-FM effort under DARPA I2O ECoSystemic.

 ## Installation